awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-web-access.md

 **Limits**
 + Web Access is not available for some Windows 10 WorkSpaces that use the PCoIP protocol\.
 If your PCoIP WorkSpace is powered by Windows Server 2019, Web Access is not available\.
-+ You can't use a web browser to connect to GPU\-enabled WorkSpaces and Amazon Linux WorkSpaces\.
++ You can't use a web browser to connect to GPU\-enabled WorkSpaces or Amazon Linux 2 WorkSpaces.
+Ubuntu WorkSpaces are supported.
 + As of October 1, 2020, you can't use the Amazon WorkSpaces Web Access client to connect to Windows 7 custom WorkSpaces or to Windows 7 Bring Your Own License \(BYOL\) WorkSpaces\.

 **Topics**